NLnetLabs/rpki-doc/source/krill/krillmanager/using-the-cli.rst

 The restored data will be processed by the current Krill Manager version which may be newer than the version that created the backup.
-Any incompatibilities should be handled by the restore process.
+Any incompatibilities should be handled automatically by the restore process.

+If Krill and related services were running when the restore process started Krill Manager will stop them prior to restore and start them again afterwards.
+Otherwise you will need to use the :ref:`start<cmd_start>` command to start the services after restore.

-.. note:: If the domain name of the system being restored to is not the same
+.. note:: If the domain names referred to in the backup archive do not resolve
-          as the domain of the system on which the backup was made, you will be warned because the certificates will not match the domain being served from.
+          to the external public IP address of the machine being restored to, the DNS setup or configuration in the archive may be incorrect.
+Krill Manager will advise against proceeding with the restore in this case.
+          A valid scenario in which this can occur is when using a CDN for RRDP in which case the FQDN resolves to the CDN endpoint and not to the instance directly.

 ----